 Place the oats, nuts, dates, orange juice and zest and oil into a food processor and pulse until well combined.

 Spread smoothly over the base of the tin and bake in the oven for 20 minutes until firm and golden brown.

-Remove and allow to cool completely.
-Melt the chocolate.
-While it’s melting spread the marmalade over the top of the oat cake.
+While the chocolate is melting spread the marmalade over the top of the oat cake.
 Pour the melted chocolate over the top, allow to cool slightly then pop in the fridge to set.
 If you want to avoid the chocolate cracking remove the cake from the fridge after half an hour or so and cut into squares or bars.

 Other Great British Bake Off inspired recipes I have made this year include: